Access to the labour market

 Time limit for the right to work

-Access to employment for asylum seekers in reception centres
+Access to employment for asylum applicants in reception centres

-Access to employment for asylum seekers staying outside of reception centres
+Access to employment for asylum applicants staying outside of reception centres

-Outside of reception centres, asylum seekers with a permission to stay (Aufenthaltsgestattung) are not allowed to take up employment during the first 3 months of their stay on the territory, after which they can be permitted to do so on a discretionary basis.[5]
+Outside of reception centres, asylum applicants with a permission to stay (Aufenthaltsgestattung) were not allowed to take up employment during the first 3 months of their stay on the territory, after which they could be permitted to do so on a discretionary basis.[13]

 Secondly, employment is only granted upon approval of the Federal Employment Agency.[16]
 There are a few exceptions to this rule, e.g., for internships and vocational training.[17]
 Such approval depends inter alia on a ‘review of labour conditions’, i.e. an examination of whether labour rights are complied with and whether wages correspond to regional standards.

-The available statistic from the Employment Agency concerning asylum seekers only encompasses data concerning so-called “persons in the context of refugee migration” (Personen im Kontext von Fluchtmigration).
+The available statistic from the Employment Agency concerning asylum applicants only encompasses data concerning so-called “persons in the context of refugee migration” (Personen im Kontext von Fluchtmigration).
 These are people from third countries (Drittstaatsangehörige) with either a permission to stay (Aufenthaltsgestattung), a permit of residence due to refugee or subsidiary status or a tolerated stay (Duldung).
-Not included in those numbers are those that migrated to Germany from Ukraine, those within family reunification with asylum seekers or those that originally came as asylum seekers but now have a settlement permit (Niederlassungserlaubnis).[13]
-According to the statistic, 255,518 persons in the context of refugee migration are currently unemployed which means a share of 9,8% of all unemployed people in Germany.
+Not included in those numbers are those within family reunification with asylum applicants or those that originally came as asylum applicants but now have a settlement permit (Niederlassungserlaubnis).[18]
+In November 2025, 424,752 persons in the context of refugee migration were registered as unemployed which represents a share of 14.72% of all unemployed people in Germany.[19]
+Out of these, 212,000 were people originating from Ukraine.[20]

 Another statistic of the Employment Agency only differentiates between those that have, inter alia, German citizenship (Deutsche) and those that do not (Ausländer).
-Accordingly, 16% of all people without German citizenship have been unemployed in January 2024.[14]
-This means a slight rise from 15,6 % in January 2023 and from 12,6 % in January 2022.
-However, it has to be kept in mind that the data encompasses also people that are born and raised in Germany but always kept the citizenship of their parents or people that migrated for other reasons to Germany besides asylum.
+Accordingly, 14.1% of all people without German citizenship were unemployed in November 2025.[21]
+This is a slight decrease from 14.6% in November 2025.
+However, it has to be kept in mind that the data encompasses also people that are born and raised in Germany but kept the citizenship of their parents or people that migrated for other reasons to Germany besides asylum.

 Support during this process can be sought at the ESF programme “Integration through qualification”.
-However, this is a project dependent on funding and the current funding period is only running until 2027.[17]
-Other European funds, like the AMIF, funds diverse and regional projects that help asylum seekers through the different stages of their arrival, inter alia with finding employment.
+However, this is a project dependent on EU funding and the current funding period is only running until 2027.[24]
+Other European funds, like the AMIF, funds diverse and regional projects that help asylum applicants through the different stages of their arrival, inter alia with finding employment.
 The Employment Agency has established in 2022 the ‘Service Centre for Professional Recognition’ that counsels jobseekers and supports them in the recognition process.
-However, the process remains lengthy and expensive.[18]
-In order to further simplify access to the labour market, the Federal Government once again approved measures for labour market integration in November.[19]
+However, the process remains lengthy and expensive.[25]
+In order to further simplify access to the labour market, the Federal Government once again approved measures for labour market integration in November.[26]
 The so-called “Job-Turbo” is divided into three phases.
 In the first phase, basic German language skills are to be taught and workers who could work in their profession even without German language skills are to be placed directly by the job centre.
-In phase two, asylum seekers are to be placed in cooperation with the job centre.
+In phase two, asylum applicants are to be placed in cooperation with the job centre.
 Companies and associations are specifically approached for this purpose.
 At this point, the Federal Government also deliberately reduces benefits if the refugees do not cooperate as desired.
 Phase three is also intended to stabilise employment through further training.
-The extent to which these new instruments are actually more effective than previous ones remains to be seen.

 [2] Deutscher Bundestag, Recommendation for a resolution and report of the Committee on Home Affairs and Community (4th Committee) on the Federal Government’s draft bill of the Act to Improve Removals (Entwurf eines Gesetzes zur Verbesserung der Rückführung (Rückführungsverbesserungsgesetz)), available in German at: https://bit.ly/49CaKMs.